protossoftware/etrice/plugins/org.eclipse.etrice.doc/online-doc/content/tutorials.md

 The tutorials are also available in their finished version and can be added to the workspace via the Eclipse New Wizard ( *File -&gt; New -&gt; Other: eTrice C/Java Tutorials* ).

-The *Traffic Light Example* in not yet available but will be provided with the next eTrice milestone.
+The *Traffic Light Example* in not yet available but will be provided with the next eTrice milestone (TODO: status?).

 eTrice generates code out of ROOM models.
 The generated code relies on the services of a runtime framework (Runtime):